 Along the forest edge a small group of deer grazes quietly.
 Always alert for danger, the deer frequently lift their heads to sniff the wind.
 Suddenly a white tail goes up and they bound away, melting into the trees.
-The speed, grace and agility we so admire in the white-tailed deer are the result of their place as prey animals in the forest food web.
-Though shy and elusive, these large herbivores leave tracks and signs that tell us about their lives, their connections to other woodland inhabitants and their impact on the forest itself.
+The speed, grace, and agility we so admire in the white-tailed deer are the result of their place as prey animals in the forest food web.
+Though shy and elusive, these large herbivores leave tracks and signs that tell us about their lives, their connections to other woodland inhabitants, and their impact on the forest itself.

-FOCUS: White-tailed deer are big animals and require a lot of food to survive, so they can have a profound effect on the forests in which they live, and on the many other inhabitants as well.
+FOCUS: White-tailed deer are big animals and require a lot of food to survive, so they can have a profound impact on the forests in which they live, and on the many other inhabitants as well.
 As plant-eaters, seed-planters and sometimes food for large predators, deer are connected in countless ways to the other living things in their woodland homes.